 Match delegates at the pitches will welcome both players, leaders, referees and spectators, and by dialogue encourage a good atmosphere during the games.
 Our referees are trained and will be supported during Gothia Cup by referee observers, so that also the referees will have the possibility to development and coaching during the week.

 In the end of the week, a Fair Play Trophy will be handed out to a number of teams that have acted exemplary towards both opponents, referees and other tournament staff during the whole tournament.
-In 2017, Gothia Cup runs the “Celebrate the Game” project in association with insurance company Länsförsäkringar, whose represents will hand out the Fair Play Trophy.
+In 2017, Gothia Cup runs the “Celebrate the Game” project in association with insurance company Länsförsäkringar, whose representatives will hand out the Fair Play Trophy.

 “We see the impact that Gothia Cup can have, and we want to be a role model within fair play.
 Our vision is that players and leaders bring the ‘Celebrate the Game’ message home, spreading it in their local football environment during practices and matches”, says Niclas Freiholtz.